M-E-W-B/kue-talk/README.md

-# Looplr
+# Kue Talk

-Basic implementation of an e-commerce service
+A couple of machines talking to each other through Kue.